Kane County Nuggets

 [Read more…]

-Filed Under: Illinois Gun Crimes, Jury Instructions
+Filed Under: Gun Crimes, Jury Instructions

 How Should The Judge Handle A Jury Request To See The Video?